Hidden-REF/REF-2021-data-explorer/README.md

 export OPENAI_API_KEY=<your key here>
 ```

+Alternatively, you can enter the OpenAI key in the sidebar.

 Currently REFChat is **experimental**.
 Always check the results before
 using it in a report.
 REFChat displays the SQL query used to perform the
 data analysis; if the query is correct, the resulting data will be as